 Applicants are required to complete a Statement of Project Objectives (SOPO).
 A SOPO template is available on EERE Exchange at https://eere-Exchange.energy.gov/.
-The SOPO, including the Milestone Table, must use 1" margins (top, bottom, left, and right) with font not smaller than 12 point.
+The SOPO, including the Milestone Table, must not exceed 3 pages when printed using standard 8.5 x 11 paper with 1" margins

+(top, bottom, left, and right) with font not smaller than 12 point.
 Save the SOPO in a single Microsoft Word file using the following convention for the title "ControlNumber LeadOrganization SOPO".